The Lower East Side

 Up In The Old Hotel is a wonderful book by Joseph Mitchell.
 In 1929 he moved from a small farming town in the swamp country of North Carolina to New York City, where he became a reporter and feature writer.
 He wrote for The World, The Herald Tribune, and The World-Telegram.
 Then in 1938 he took a job with The New Yorker, where he stayed for the rest of his career.
 Up In The Old Hotel is a collection of Mitchell's pieces for The New Yorker.

 In a 1942 piece titled "King of the Gypsies" he describes a "small, poor Russian Orthodox Catholic church" on Seventh Street, between First Avenue and Avenue A. He says, "It is the mother church of all the Russian gypsies in the East and is used by those of other nationalities."
-The Gypsy leader profiled in the piece says "We never go to church except for East and for funerals.
+The Gypsy leader profiled in the piece says "We never go to church except for Easter and for funerals.
 We just ain't godly people."

 In 1955 in "The Gypsy Women" Mitchell writes about his talks with a New York Police Department detective.
 The detective is describing the vistas or bands of Gypsies, of which the largest in New York was a Russian vista calling themselves the Frinkuleschti.
 He says, "There've been twenty-five or thirty Finkuleschti families holed up in the city ever since the depression, and a good many others come and go.
 You'll always find some in Brooklyn, usually in Red Hook, the Navy Yard district, or Williamsburg, but they mostly live within twenty blocks of each other in a section of the Lower East Side that's the gypsiest section in the city.
 The section is bounded by Houston Street, the Bowery, Canal Street, Pike Street, and the river, and families belonging to a dozen or more vistas live in there.